spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbar.md

 To enable the GDK toolbar, navigate to **Edit** > **Plugins** inside the Unreal Editor and scroll down to the bottom.
 Select the **SpatialOS Unreal GDK** section and enable the toolbar:

 ![Toolbar]({{assetRoot}}assets/screen-grabs/toolbar/enable-toolbar.png)

+Note: The toolbar has already been setup if you based your project off the [StarterProject](https://github.com/spatialos/UnrealGDKStarterProject).

 ## Buttons